PythonCharmers/python-future/docs/source/faq.rst

 Is it tested?
 -------------

-``future`` currently has 227 unit tests, of which about 210 are passing.
+``future`` currently has 300+ unit tests.
 In general, the ``future`` package itself is in good shape, whereas the ``futurize`` script for automatic porting is incomplete and imperfect.
 (Chances are it will require some manual cleanup afterwards.)

 Is the API stable?
 ------------------

-Not yet, although we will try hard not to break anything.
+Not yet; ``future`` is still in beta.
+We will try not to break anything which was documented and used to work.
 After version 1.0 is released, the API will not change in backward-incompatible ways until a hypothetical version 2.0.

 ..
     Are there any example of Python 2 packages ported to Python 3 using ``future`` and ``futurize``?